 1 investigate cost recovery methods, to develop rules and policies and to create a regulatory 2 framework for utility-sponsored energy-efficiency.
 In 2008 and 2009, the Commission 3 issued orders in the 441 Docket and 442 Docket, establishing a general policy framework 4 for review and evaluation of energy-efficiency programs on a uniform and consistent 5 basis.
 6 In November 2011, the Commission opened another general investigation docket, 7 12-GIMX-337-GIV ("337 Docket") in order to clarify the Commission's orders in the 8 441 and 442 Dockets.
 In its March 2013 Order in the 337 Docket, the Commission 9 determined that the underlying principles in the 441 Docket and 442 Docket are 10 consistent.
 The Commission policies and guidelines established in the 441 Docket and 11 442 Docket, as well as clarification provided in the 337 Docket continued to serve as the 12 guidelines for utility-sponsored energy-efficiency programs prior to the passage of 13 KEEIA.
 14 15 Q. On which aspects of the Commission's current policies on utility-sponsored energy- 16 efficiency programs did you focus in your review of KCPL's KEEIA application?
-17 A. I focused on the following sections of the Commission's approved policies and 18 guidelines: 19 • energy efficiency needs to produce cost-effective, firm energy savings; 20 • energy efficiency programs should be used as a resource to moderate bill 21 increases that are likely to be caused as utilities build new generation, implement 22 environmental requirements, and invest in additional assets; and
+17 A. I focused on the following sections of the Commission's approved policies and 18 guidelines: 19 energy efficiency needs to produce cost-effective, firm energy savings; 20 energy efficiency needs to produce cost-effective, firm energy savings; energy efficiency programs should be used as a resource to moderate bill 20 21

-1 • California's Database for Energy Efficiency Resources ("DEER") should be used 2 to determine a measure's useful life and estimated savings for at least the 3 program's first two years until the first evaluation, measurement and verification 4 ("EM&V").
+1 California's Database for Energy Efficiency Resources ("DEER") should be used 2 to determine a measure's useful life and estimated savings for at least the 3 program's first two years until the first evaluation, measurement and verification 4 ("EM&V").
 5 6 Q. Please describe the Commission's policy that energy-efficiency programs need to 7 produce cost-effective, firm energy savings.
 8 A. In its June 2, 2008 Order in the 442 Docket, the Commission stated that it views energy 9 efficiency as an additional resource that may be utilized in meeting the state's energy 10 needs.
 As a resource, the Commission determined that "energy efficiency needs to 11 produce cost-effective, firm energy savings.
 Energy-efficiency programs should be used 12 to achieve both energy and demand reductions."
 2 I understand this policy to require that 13 energy-efficiency programs should produce savings that are measurable and reliable over 14 the duration of the program.
 15 16 Q. How will the Commission determine whether a proposed energy-efficiency program 17 will produce cost-effective, firm energy savings?
 18 A. The Commission's order in the 442 Docket places emphasis on the total resource cost test 19 ("TRC") to evaluate whether proposed energy-efficiency programs produce cost- 20 effective, firm energy savings.
 21